Siho Lamphouthacoul: Siho's later activities

 In December 1964, Siho seized the socially prominent editor of a Vientiane newspaper, sparking widespread outrage from the military.
 The DNC and the Royal Lao Army were poised for a clash.
 However, the King was coincidentally in town, and interceded to defuse the situation.

 Siho would hold the DNC out of the January 1965 coup activity.
 However, despite their non-participation in any coup activities, a company of BS 33 guarding the Frontier Police headquarters at Muong Phene was overrun by RLA tanks and dispersed on 3 February 1965.
 A subsequent assault upon both BS 11 and BS 99 at their camp 22 kilometers outside Vientiane went unresisted.
 With the exception of a single company from BS 11, those two battalions were arrested and disarmed.
 However, the following day, the final two companies of BS 33 made a futile raid upon Vientiane, only to be cornered and subdued.
-Meanwhile, Siho crossed the Mekong into exile.
+Meanwhile, Siho crossed the Mekong into exile in Thailand.

 In June 1966, Siho consulted a fortune teller, who assured him it was safe to return to Laos.
 He recrossed the Mekong to Military Region 4 to surrender.
 He was imprisoned for three months before being shot while trying to escape.